swcarpentry/make-novice/_episodes/07-functions.md

 ~~~
 {: .make}

-We can add `.PHONY` target and rule to show the variable's value:
+We can add a `.PHONY` target and rule to show the variable's value:

 ~~~
 .PHONY : variables